Court Assistance Office

 - Name Changes

-Paperwork for self-represented parties are available online at the State of Idaho's Court Assistance Office website.
+Paperwork for self-represented parties is available online at the State of Idaho's Court Assistance Office website.

 The Court Assistance Office was established to help self-represented parties navigate the paperwork necessary to pursue relief through the court system in specific family law and civil cases.
 The Court Assistance Office also provides informational pamphlets on a variety of legal topics, information on government and private agencies, and review of completed Court Assistance forms.
 However, the Court Assistance Office cannot provide legal advice or legal representation.

 The Court Assistance Officer does not represent parties or any of their interests.
 While confidentiality practices concerning anything discussed are utilized, it is not guaranteed.
 The Court Assistance Officer may provide services to the opposing parties (other person/s involved in the same case).
 The Court Assistance Officer can only give information not interpretations of laws or strategies for any case.
 If seeking representation, a confidential consultation, or legal advice, you will have to consult with a private attorney.